gaehlerm/SoftwareEngineering/README.md

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
 Try to avoid flaky tests at all costs.
-It won't take much effort to rerun the tests, but rather it destroys then confidence of the team into the test suite.
+It won't take much effort to rerun the tests, but rather it destroys the confidence of the team into the test suite.
 You will never know if a test is failing due to your changes in the code or because, say, the network is down.
 At times rerunning a test might help, though this is only a superficial fix.
 The only real solution is writing fail save tests.
 Make sure for example that the network connection is checked before running a test.
 This reduces the flakiness by orders of magnitude.
 And try to design your tests such that flakiness cannot occur.
 Especially small tests should never be flaky.
 A test only becomes flaky if some part of the code under test is flaky.
 Thus avoid testing any IO if possible and the tests should become much more stable.

+### Britle tests

+Tests that are over specified are called brittle.
+One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
+The formatting is not defined in the json standard.
+It does not change any values.
+Instead testing the formatting is just a waste.
+Even worse, it is a needless liability because it tests something that should not be tested.
+Instead use a json library to get only the actual values stored in the file.
+This is what we are really interessted in.

 ## Acceptance tests